KTsarlz/dash-ga-challenges/README.md

-# dash-ga-challenges
+# Side projects for basic html, css and js under the challanges of Dash GA
-A personal website for a friend.
+ personal website for a friend.